smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

     dim x

-Since (almost) all variables are handled dynamically in  and can change their structure during their lifetime, it is neither necessary nor useful to define details or the size of the data structure at hand.
+Since (almost) all variables are handled dynamically in SmallBASIC and can change their structure during their lifetime, it is neither necessary nor useful to define details or the size of the data structure at hand.

 ### Arrays [\[array\]]{#array label="array"}

-Arrays are the more simple way of agglomerating data into a single variable.  treats them much like the way other programming languages do.
+Arrays are the more simple way of agglomerating data into a single variable.
+SmallBASIC treats them much like the way other programming languages do.
 An array holds a number of variables which are accessed by means of the array name, and a numerical index, pretty much like a street address is a combination of the street's name, and a house number.
 To access an